 With our bellies full of food, we had a slow walk back into the centre of Prague.
 We found yet another church to visit and paid 100CZK for entry.
 Another beautiful church dedicated to St. Nicholas.

 Imagine, All That Graffiti

 In an already busy day of sightseeing, finally we would take a walk to the famous John Lennon wall.
 It was close by, on our way back to the hotel, and near to Charles Bridge.
 They have decorated the wall with sayings, poems and messages since the 1960s.
 They then dedicated it to Lennon in the 1980s following his assassination.
 Covered in graffiti, political slogans and messages of peace, tourists flock to this place for photos and to add their own bit of artistic flair.
 A very popular spot.

 We also stopped at a place called Good Food on our way back for Trdelník.
 The traditional chimney style cakes cooked over a spit, full of ice cream and fruit I am sure you have all seen.
-It was dessert, or at least that is our excuse.
+It was dessert, or at least that was our excuse.

 After eventually getting back to our hotel and having a well-deserved warm shower, we ended up going to a bar for the rest of the evening to relax.
 We grabbed a bite to eat and drank a few cold beers.
 We had to be up early the next day for our trip to Dresden.

 A Day Visiting Dresden, Germany

 Our day out in Dresden was all pre-planned and pre-booked.
 Whilst looking for things to do and places to visit in Prague, we noticed some people were taking a cross-border trip into Germany.
 This was through a company we had heard of before but not had the chance to use yet, Flixbus.

 After this experience, we will look for other opportunities to use Flixbus when we visit other countries in Europe.
 We already have one or to ideas planned out for future trips.